Shaon9801/Predicting-and-Understanding-Customer-Attrition/README.md

 - Geography and gender show moderate correlation with churn.
 - Tenure and estimated salary have minimal impact.
 ### Feature Engineering
+Our final objective is to prepare the data for modeling through feature selection, feature engineering, and data splitting:

+- Creating a new dataset that excludes any columns that aren’t be suitable for modeling.

+- Creating Dummy Variables for categorical fields.

+- Create a new “balance_v_income” feature, which divides a customer’s bank balance by their estimated salary, then visualize that feature vs. churn status

-Categorical Features: Encoded using OneHotEncoder (Gender, Geography).
+- Categorical Features: Encoded using OneHotEncoder (Gender, Geography).

-Continuous Variables: Scaled using StandardScaler.
+- Continuous Variables: Scaled using StandardScaler.

-Data Split: 80/20 into training and testing sets.
+- Data Split: 80/20 into training and testing sets.

 ### Model Evaluation